-An exciting learning experience in Lighthouse Park let be ethnobotanist Leigh Joseph of Squamish Nation.
-Starting with a workshop at Sk'iwitsut House, followed by an hour-long walk through the park, learn about reconnecting to the land through Indigenous plant practices.
+Ethnobotanist Leigh Joseph of the Squamish Nation held a program on coastal Indigenous plants.
+Starting with a workshop at Sk'iwitsut House, Lighthouse Park, followed by an hour-long walk through the park, people learned about reconnecting to the land through Indigenous plant practices.

 British Columbia Library Association's (BCLA) Building Better Communities Award

-Honouring Reconcilation is the recipient of BCLA's 2019 Building Better Communities Award.
+Honouring Reconcilation received BCLA's 2019 Building Better Communities Award.
 Accepting the award on behalf of Members of the Squamish Nation, Reconciliation Canada and West Vancouver Memorial Library on May 10, (pictured from left to right): Chief Janice George, Cultual Advisor to the Library; Pat Cumming, Head of Customer and Community Experience and Charlene Seward, Director of Program Develpoment, Reconciliaton Canada, with Jillian Stirk, Board Chair; Jenny Benedict, Director, and Lynn Brockington, Community Experience Coordinator.